123pratham/Spotify-clone/README.md

-# A Web Music Player
+# A Web Music Player Created by PRatham Sahu

 Have A Look : https://subtle-macaron-afe5fd.netlify.app/